NataliaKirik/NataliaKirik/README.md

 ## Hi there,i'm Natalia 👋

-### I'm frontend developer from Belarus and i like programming :purple_heart:

 #### My projects:
 1. :relaxed: [Flash-cards](https://nataliakirik.github.io/Friday-project)
 This project helps to study with flash cards.
 Technologies that used here : **TypeScript**,**React**, **Redux**, **Redux-thunk**, **Hooks**, **Axios**.